What are Interest Rates?

 First, there is a 0.8% per day price cap.
 If you multiply 365 days a year by 0.8% you get 292.

 It is also important to understand another important cap.
 This is where no loan can be more than double the amount borrowed.

 Think of this as a 100% interest ‘lifetime cap’

 All representative APR calculations need to take ‘compound interest’ into account.

-Which brings me to the third point, as HCSTC companies are not allowed to use compound interest rates.
+Which brings us to the third point.
+HCSTC companies are not allowed to use compound interest rates.

-When you take all of the above into account, RAPR can actually be quite misleading and confusing to the customer as (in this scenario) it isn’t really ‘truly representative’ of anything as all customers who are offered a loan, are still protected by the 0.8% per day interest rate.
+When you take all the above into account, RepAPR can be quite misleading and confusing.
+In this scenario, it isn’t ‘truly representative’ of anything.
+Because all customers offered a loan, are still protected by the 0.8% per day interest rate.